 This helps us considerably when we need to troubleshoot issues.
 And since the Micrometer team is very distributed with big time differences, a Build Scan makes it possible to do many things asynchronously.
 This includes interacting more efficiently with other teams or our users since there is no more unnecessary back-and-forth when discussing and investigating build issues.

 A Build Scan is not just shareable and searchable, but also comparable.
-You can try this out on Micrometer’s Gradle Enterprise instance.
+You can try this out on Micrometer’s Develocity instance.
 This can be handy not just for troubleshooting but for build optimizations too.

 Optimizing our Builds

 The Gradle team was really kind and provided us with a bunch of guidance during our journey, including a great written guide with prepared experiments that helped us to incrementally optimize our build, mainly by looking at and comparing Build Scans.

 During this process we enabled the build cache, improved our build time (from 2-3 to under 1 minute), identified and fixed inefficiencies in our build, identified and fixed flaky tests, and also discovered several issues with third-party plugins that we use.
 The Gradle team went above-and-beyond and even opened PRs for these plugins to fix the issues.

 We saw a big improvement in our build times after we enabled and optimized for the build cache.
 This feature stores the inputs/outputs of the build tasks and lets the build fetch and reuse the results from previous builds.
 This means that if the build process detects that a task has already run previously with exactly the same inputs, it will not rerun that task but instead fetch and reuse the task’s output stored in the build cache.